Mig-uel/advanced-js/this-keyword/notes.md

 In the example above, we use the _`bind()`_ method to bind the _`sing`_ method to the _`john`_ object.

 - The _`bind()`_ method creates a new function that, when called, has its _`this`_ keyword set to the provided value.
+- The call method would not work in this case because the event listener is calling the function, not you.